darktable-org/dtdocs/content/darkroom/masking-and-blending/masks/parametric.md

 ## linear / log mode

-Press the "A" key while hovering over the a slider to change its display to 'log' mode.
+Press the letter A while hovering over the a slider to change its display to 'log' mode.
 This provides more fine control in the shadows.
 Press A again to toggle back to 'linear' mode.

 # channel input/output sliders

 With each color channel slider you can construct a trapezoidal opacity function.
 For this purpose there are four markers per slider.
 Two filled triangles above the slider mark the range of values where opacity is 1.
-Two open triangles below the slider mark the range values where opacity is zero.
+Two open triangles below the slider mark the range values where opacity is 0.
 Intermediate points between full and zero are given a proportional opacity.

 The filled triangles, or inside markers, indicate the closed (mostly narrower) edge of the trapezoidal function.
 The open triangles, or outside markers, indicate the open (mostly wider) edge of the trapezoidal function.
 The sequence of the markers always remains unchanged: they can touch one another but they cannot switch position.

-A polarity (+/-) button to the right of each the slider switches between "range select" and "range de-select" function modes with visual confirmation provided by exchanging the upper and lower triangle markers.
+A polarity (+/-) button to the right of each the slider switches between "range select" and "range de-select" modes, with visual confirmation provided by exchanging the upper and lower triangle markers.
 These two types of trapezoidal functions are represented graphically in the following images.

 **range select**